rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 ### Setup

-The `setup`-method is used to configure the Purchase plugin to match with a pecific CSP backend setup used for providing available assets and storing purchased asset records.
+The `setup`-method is used to configure the Purchase plugin to match with a specific CSP backend setup used for providing available assets and storing purchased asset records.

 The `setup`-method should be called once, before any other method on the Purchase plugin is called.